Breakthrough/PySceneDetect/docs/index.md

 **PySceneDetect** is a command-line application and a Python library for **automatically detecting scene changes in video files**.
 Not only is it free and open-source software (FOSS), but there are several detection methods available ([see Features](features.md)), from simple threshold-based fade in/out detection, to advanced content aware fast-cut detection.

-PySceneDetect can be used on it's own as a stand-alone executable, with other applications as part of a video processing pipeline, or integrated directly into other programs/scripts via the Python API.
+PySceneDetect can be used on its own as a stand-alone executable, with other applications as part of a video processing pipeline, or integrated directly into other programs/scripts via the Python API.
 PySceneDetect is written in Python, and requires the OpenCV and Numpy software libraries.

-#### Examples and Use Cases
+<h3>Examples and Use Cases</h3>

 Here are some of the things people are using PySceneDetect for: